 The Haight-Ashbury was already a fairy-tale haven to me, and by the time I got there, it really WAS a fairy-tale haven!

-A chance meeting with a very long-haired bookstore proprietor in late1965 led to a first gathering of the Artist's Liberation Front where I met Bill Graham and Jack Healy.
+A chance meeting led to a first gathering of the Artist's Liberation Front where I met Bill Graham and Jack Healy.
 It turned out Jack liked fast bikes same as I, so we became fast friends immediately.
-In the meantime I was doing some high-visibility art events that were covered all round the world, plus doing many paintings (some of which ended up in movies like "Play It Again, Sam"), and producing a series of explosion paintings (my send-up of "pop" art which I was also heavily into and really enjoyed doing...my major piece being the Monopoly board and all the separate properties for sale in real dollars what they cost in Monopoly dollars) that were the result of placing a firecracker vertically on a canvas and dolloping gobs of acrylic tube paint around the thing, lighting it, and running away.
+In the meantime I was doing some high-visibility art events that were covered all round the world, plus doing many paintings (some of which ended up in movies like "Play It Again, Sam" and "Fools"), and producing a series of explosion paintings (my send-up of "pop" art which I was also heavily into and really enjoyed doing...my major piece being the Monopoly board and all the separate properties for sale in real dollars what they cost in Monopoly dollars) that were the result of placing a firecracker vertically on a canvas and dolloping gobs of acrylic tube paint around the thing, lighting it, and running away.
 I sold out my first show because of the publicity and interest I generated.
-Jack was putting together a psychedelic poster company with Sam Ridge, but he and Sam didn't know how to make posters...now how's that for moxie!?
+Jack was putting together a poster company with Sam Ridge, but he and Sam didn't know how to make posters...now how's that for moxie!?
 My kinda guys.
 I knew how to do all that stuff, so it seemed we were destined for each other.
 Jack was the businessman, Sam was the salesman, and I was the artsman.
 It worked.

 We formed Funky Features after a hilarious naming session in Golden Gate Park where none of us could think of a suitable name.
 Sam blurted out, "How about Funky Features?"
 Jack and I pissed ourselves laughing....so Funky Features it was.
 I jumped in the car (my trusty Allard) and dashed downtown to a printer I knew and ordered business cards in the weirdest Letraset type I could find in this color and this color.
 ALL business cards at this time were in Henry Ford's favorite color, so this was quite racy.
 For a laugh, rather than print Paul Olsen, Jack Healy, and Sam Ridge on our respective cards, I emblazoned "Funky Paul," "Funky Sam," and "Funky Jack" on them...unbeknownst to the other two.